 Inclement Weather Schedule

 Occasionally, school is canceled or will open late due to inclement weather.
-Our automated phone system alert will call your home and mobile phones by 10:30 p.m. the night before or after 6:00 a.m. the morning of a late start.
+We will utilize email, FastDirect, the website and Facebook to contact families the night before or after 6:00 a.m. the morning of a late start.
 The message will indicate the start time of school.
-In addition to the automated phone call, you may check the school website or refer to the Buzz Book for a list of radio and TV stations to check for school closing information.
+In addition to the electronic communication, you may refer to the Buzz Book for a list of radio and TV stations to check for school closing information.

 Each morning, students watch a student and faculty produced morning show called "Wake-Up MQP!"
 The show is broadcast to each classroom.
 Students take turns serving as anchors, leading morning prayers, the Pledge of Allegiance, etc. Community and school items of interest are also featured.
 Parents are welcome to view the show in the school Boardroom.
 The show starts at 7:55 a.m. and lasts five to ten minutes.